ACM SIGCOMM 2021 Workshop on Secure Programmable network INfrastructure (SPIN 2021)

 We invite submissions on a wide range of topics of interest, including, but not limited to:

-- The security applications of programmable networking hardware
+- Security applications of programmable networking hardware

-- The security risks of programmable networking hardware
+- Security risks of programmable networking hardware

 - Architectural support for Internet/network security

-- Incrementally deployable designs for Internet security
+- Incrementally deployable designs for secure programmable networks

 - Program Chairs